Fact Sheets And Publications

 Recommendations for Applying Lime

 Lime is most effective when it is mixed with the soil.
-Therefore, lime should be applied and incorporated into soils by plowing prior to planting pastures or converting an operation to conservation tillage or no-till.
-Repeated, smaller applications of lime to the surface of soils managed under conservation tillage, no-till, or pasture will be effective at maintaining soil surface pH near the target pH in subsequent years.
+Therefore, lime should be applied and incorporated into soils by plowing prior to planting pastures or converting an operation to conservation tillage or Repeated, smaller applications of lime to the surface of soils managed under conservation tillage, no-till, or pasture will be effective at maintaining soil surface pH near the target pH in subsequent years.
 The University of Delaware recommends applying no more than 2 ton/ac of lime per surface application under conservation tillage, no-till, or pasture.

 Larger lime applications are feasible during tillage operations.
-However, there is little benefit to applying lime at a rate > 4 ton/ac in a single application.
+However, there is little benefit to applying lime at a rate >4 ton/ac in a single application.
 If the net lime requirement is >4 ton/ac, the University of Delaware recommends splitting the total amount of lime into 2 to 3 smaller applications for best results.
 Applications should be made more than 6 months apart or (at a minimum) by tillage operation.
 When a single lime application is 3-4 ton/ac, the University of Delaware recommends applying half the recommended rate prior to plowing and then disc the remainder of the lime in after plowing.

 Selecting a Liming Material

-In most cases, the lime requirement of the soil can be adequately met by applying either calcitic or dolomitic agricultural grade lime.
+In most cases, the lime requirement of the soil can be adequately met by applying either calcitic or dolomitic agricultural-grade lime.
 Growers can make their choice of agricultural grade limestone based on availability and cost.
 However, in certain situations, it may be desirable to choose one or the other to have the added benefit of increasing either the soil Ca or soil Mg concentrations without applying additional Ca or Mg fertilizers.

 Choose calcitic (“High-Cal”) lime when: